Slab tilings, flips and the triple twist: Construction of the twist

-We list, without proof, properties of the twist that interest us in this paper.
-The first property is that it is an invariant under domino flips, which can be checked by casework.
-The second property is that the twist is integer valued for tilings of cylinders \cite{segundoartigo} justifying the constant of $\frac{1}{4}$.

-The third property is that if $\cR$ is a cylinder, the twist is left unchanged after a rotation in $\RR^3$.
-The fourth property is that the twist changes sign under reflections by any of the planes $x=0$, $y=0$ or $z=0$, since any of them does not change the quantity of effects and changes exactly one parameter in all effects.
-Note the resulting floor diagram does not represent a cylinder in general, but does so if $\cR$ is a box.
-In Figure~\ref{fig:415} we show two examples of tilings of cylinders, and in Figure~\ref{fig:413} we rotate each of them, noting the twist is unchanged.
+For example, the twist of the tiling in Figure~\ref{fig:cobtw} is $-1$, since each floor has a contribution of $-\frac{1}{2}$.
+If we appy a trit to this tiling, the twist of the new tiling is $0$.
+In Figure~\ref{fig:415} we show two examples of tilings of cylinders, and in Figure~\ref{fig:413} we rotate each of them, noting the twist is unchanged, consistently with the remarks in the Introduction.